Warhawk Weekly 5-3-2016

 An Auburn University at Montgomery alumnus and his wife recently established the first endowed scholarship in the Department of Medical and Clinical Laboratory Sciences.
 This endowed scholarship will support students with a 3.0 GPA or higher who are earning their bachelor’s degree in Medical Laboratory Science.

 “We like to think that our life’s work will be our legacy, but it isn’t,” said the alumnus, who prefers to remain anonymous.
 “After you’re gone, your family and a few friends will remember you for a while, but an endowed scholarship is a meaningful way to establish a legacy.”

-The Department of Medical and Clinical Laboratory Sciences was formed during Auburn Montgomery’s recent academic reorganization and is a part of the College of Nursing and Health Sciences.
+The Department of Medical and Clinical Laboratory Sciences was formed during Auburn University at Montgomery’s recent academic reorganization and is a part of the College of Nursing and Health Sciences.
 The alumnus is a physician and his wife had a long career as a Medical Laboratory Technician before her retirement.
 It was important to both of them that they support a student intending to have a similar career.